 Phone plans are evolving, and many people have to make decisions about cellphone and long-distance plans.
-The pricing structure for cell-phone plans used in this lesson was common in 2004.
+The pricing structure for phone plans used in this lesson was common in 2004, and updated in 2022 (see Blackline Master 6a pages).
 You might want to consider other pricing scenarios that have evolved since.